-Matthew 22:23 The same day came to him the Sadducees, which say that there is no resurrection, and asked him, 24 Saving, Master, Moses said, If a man die, having no children, his brother shall marry his wife, and raise up seed unto his brother.
+Question: What law from Moses were the Sadducees having difficulty understanding?
+(Deuteronomy 25:5) Matthew 22:23 The same day came to him the Sadducees, which say that there is no resurrection, and asked him, 24 Saying, Master, Moses said, If a man die, having no children, his brother shall marry his wife, and raise up seed unto his brother.
 25 Now there were with us seven brethren: and the first, when he had married a wife, deceased, and, having no issue, left his wife unto his brother: 26 Likewise the second also, and the third, unto the seventh.
 27 And last of all the woman died also.
-28 Therefore in the resurrection whose wife shall she be of the seven? for they all had her.
-29 Yahusha answered and said unto them, You do err, not knowing the scriptures, nor the power of Elohim.
+28 Therefore in the resurrection whose wife will she be of the seven? for they all had her.
+29 Yahusha answered and said unto them, You do err, not knowing the scriptures, or the power of Elohim.
 30 For in the resurrection they neither marry, nor are given in marriage, but are as the angels of Elohim in heaven.
 31 But as touching the resurrection of the dead, have you not read that which was spoken unto you by Elohim, saying, 32 I am the Elohim of Abraham, and the Elohim of Isaac, and the Elohim of Jacob?
 Elohim is not the Elohim of the dead, but of the living.
 33 And when the multitude heard this, they were astonished at his doctrine.
-41 While the Pharisees were gathered together, Yahusha asked them, 42 Saying, What think you of Mashiach? whose son is he?
+41 While the Pharisees were gathered together, Yahusha asked them, 42 Saying, What think you of Mashiach?
+Whose son is he?
 They say unto him, The Son of David.
-43 He saith unto them, How then does David in spirit call him Adonai, saying, 44 יהוה said unto my Adonai, Sit you on my right hand, till I make your enemies your footstool?
-45 If David then call him Adonai, how is he his son?
+43 He said to them, How then does David in spirit call him Adonai, saying, 44 said unto my Adonai, Sit you on my right hand, till I make your enemies your footstool?
+45 If David then calls him Adonai, how is he his son?
 46 And no man was able to answer him a word, neither durst any man from that day forth ask him any more questions.
 C-MATS